ProjectZetta/RemoteFutures/README.md

 # Distributed Remote Futures

+Distributed programming but simple, efficient and very fast.

 <!-- [![Build Status](https://secure.travis-ci.org/scala/async.png)](http://travis-ci.org/scala/async) -->
 [![Build Status](https://travis-ci.org/DistributedRemoteFutures/DistributedRemoteFutures.svg?branch=master)](https://travis-ci.org/DistributedRemoteFutures/DistributedRemoteFutures)

 ## About

-Not only the number of cores per CPU has tremendously increased but also the number of available PCs. [cite] Therefore, it is desirable to provide a programming model that allows to profit by this extra computational power in both execution speed and performance.
-The project "DistributedRemoteFutures" provides a programming model, such that a programmer can easily make use of these additional resources but without tampering with distributed models and code.
-Instead, the paradigm and model of Scala futures is chosen.
-This model is then extended by a configuration based approach, such that the setup of the distributed environment ( e.g. remote nodes setup, strategy for load-balancing) is easily possible.
+The project "DistributedRemoteFutures" provides a programming model that seamlessly integrates additional cloud computing resources but without tampering with distributed models and code.
+It does so by extending Scala's Futures towards a remote execution for simply adding more computational power according to changing demand.
 In the end, distributed remote futures allow you
-- to make distributed programming simple, efficient and
+- simple and efficient distributed execution
-- very fast to program and
+- very fast to program
 - easy to maintain.

+It might even brings fun back to your work....

 ## Example